Kevin Strong: Detroit Lions

 Strong signed with the Detroit Lions as an undrafted free agent on May 10, 2019.
-He made his NFL debut on September 8, 2019, against the Arizona Cardinals.
-On November 12, 2019, Strong was placed on injured reserve after a season ending injury.
+He made his NFL debut on September 8, against the Arizona Cardinals.
+On November 12, Strong was placed on injured reserve after a season-ending injury.
 He finished his rookie season with five tackles and a pass defended in eight games played.

-On September 5, 2020, Strong was waived by the Lions and signed to the practice squad the next day.
+On September 5, 2020, Strong was waived by the Lions and re-signed to the practice squad the following day.
 He was elevated to the active roster on September 19 for the team's Week 2 game against the Green Bay Packers, and reverted to the practice squad after the game.
-He was released by the Lions on November 11, 2020.
-He re-signed to the practice squad on December 1, 2020, and was promoted to the active roster the next day.
+Strong was released by the Lions on November 11.
+He was re-signed to the team's practice squad on December 1, and was promoted to the active roster the next day.
 In Week 17 against the Minnesota Vikings, Strong recorded his first career sack on Kirk Cousins during the 37–35 loss.

 On September 25, 2021, Strong was placed on injured reserve.
-He was activated on November 2, 2021.
-He was waived on November 20.
+He was activated on November 2.
+Strong was waived by Detroit on November 20.